Jean6688/BIA6311_Fall2019/README.md

 # BIA6311_Fall2019

- Introduction to R Programming for Data Analysis
+This repository contains the workbook, data files, and R markdown script for the course Introduction to R Programming for Data Analysis.